Trademark and Copyright

 Trademark Infringement Example

 For example, let’s say you create a company called Ruff Mutt that makes dog treats.
-A few months later, you are sued for trademark infringement by a self-serve dog wash company named Ruff Mutts that has been in business for five years.
-Though you sell a product (dog treats) and they sell a service (dog washes), both companies are focused on dogs and have similar names.
+A few months later, you are sued for trademark infringement by a self-serve dog wash company named Ruff Mutts that has been in business for five years and has trademarked their name.
+Although you sell a product (dog treats) and they sell a service (dog washes), both have confusingly similar names.
 The original trademark holder can therefore make a solid case that your name infringes on their trademark and confuses their customers.

-Unfortunately, ignorance of the other company isn’t a valid defense.
-You would likely lose the case and be forced to change your business name – costing you time, money, and potentially some of your customers.
+Unfortunately, ignorance of the other company isn’t a valid defense for a trademark violation.
+You would likely lose the case and be forced to change your business name, costing you time, money, and potentially some of your customers.

 What Does It Mean to Have a Registered Trademark?